Michael K. Young

-Michael Kent Young (born November 4, 1949) is an American lawyer and academic administrator.
-He previously served as president of Texas A&M University from 2015 to 2020, president of the University of Washington from 2011 to 2015, president of the University of Utah from 2004 to 2011, and dean of the George Washington University Law School from 1998 to 2004.
+Michael Kent Young (born November 4, 1949) is an American lawyer.
+He served as the 25th president of Texas A&M University from 2015 to 2020, as the 31st president of the University of Washington from 2011 to 2015, as the 14th president of the University of Utah from 2004 to 2011, and as dean of the George Washington University Law School from 1998 to 2004.

 Early life and education

 Young was born and raised in Sacramento, California.
 He received a Bachelor of Arts with majors in political science and Japanese from Brigham Young University in 1973 and a Juris Doctor from Harvard Law School in 1976.

 Career

-After law school, his judicial clerkships, and positions at two law firms, Young joined the United States State Department and served as Deputy Legal Adviser, Deputy Under Secretary for Economic and Agricultural Affairs, and Ambassador for Trade and Environmental Affairs in the Bush administration.
+After law school, his judicial clerkships, and positions at two law firms, Young joined the United States Department of State and served as Deputy Legal Adviser, Deputy Under Secretary for Economic and Agricultural Affairs, and Ambassador for Trade and Environmental Affairs in the Bush administration.
 Among many other international agreements, Young worked on treaties related to German unification, as well as the North American Free Trade Agreement (NAFTA) and Uruguay Round negotiations leading to the World Trade Organization and Earth Summit.

-Following his State Department work, Young became a professor and administrator at Columbia University from 1994 to 1998 and George Washington University from 1998 to 2004.
-His academic positions there included Fuyo Professor of Japanese Law and Legal Institutions and Director of the Center for Japanese Legal Studies at Columbia, and Dean and Lobingier Professor of Comparative Law and Jurisprudence at GWU's law school.
+Following his work at the United States Department of State, Young became a professor and administrator at Columbia University from 1994 to 1998 and at George Washington University from 1998 to 2004.
+His academic positions included serving as Fuyo Professor of Japanese Law and Legal Institutions and Director of the Columbia Law School Center for Japanese Legal Studies, and as Dean and Lobingier Professor of Comparative Law and Jurisprudence at George Washington University Law School.